OpenDDRmobi/openddr-csharp/simple/README.md

 Below a description of the directory tree:
 * __DDR-Simple-API__: contains the porting of the W3C's Device Description Repository Simple API
 * __OpenDDR-CSharp__: contains the porting of the Java version of OpenDDR
-* __SimpleConsole__: contains a console test project for the C# version of OpenDDR Simple API Client
+* __OpenDDRConsole__: contains a console test project for the C# version of OpenDDR Simple API Client

 A basic explanation of the properties in oddr.properties: